polterguy/micro/README.md

 ```

 The total width of your columns must result in 100.
 If it exceeds 100, it will wrap the next column unto the next line.
+In general terms, you should
+avoid having more columns within each row, than that which adds up to 100, since this will create bad padding at the end of your elements.

+### Column offset

+You can also offset a column's starting point, with one of the following CSS classes.

+* offset-10
+* offset-20
+* offset-25
+* offset-30
+* offset-33
+* offset-40
+* offset-50
+* offset-60
+* offset-67
+* offset-70
+* offset-75
+* offset-80
+* offset-90

+The same principle still applies as above, since the total number of any columns inside a single row must still add up to exactly 100.

 ## Form elements